tastyigniter/ti-ext-api/README.md

 | abilities   | An optional array of abilities to restrict the token to (e.g. Orders.*)   |

 #### Customer tokens
-Tokens can be generated for customers by POST-ing to:
+Tokens can be generated for customers by sending a POST request to:
 `https://your.url/api/token`

 The post data should contain the following fields: